 Each month Reena Dayal, acting Chair Central London will feature members in her monthly email to circa 3000 members.
 A random selection will be invited to showcase their business/ role and share views on a topical theme.
 It is our initiative to spotlight the diverse talent and experience of Central London.
-This month, we are delighted to showcase those enlisted below and their reflections on 2021.
 If you would like us to spotlight you and your business please apply here, and we will invite you to contribute.

 Christopher Babayode of NoJetStress.com, with 20 years of experience working for an airline, I am a travel wellness specialist, author, and nutritional therapist.
 I help business travellers optimise trip success and productivity, without getting jet-lagged and sleep-deprived.
 The business travel downturn due to COVID has meant finding new ways to serve the on-hold travel industry, remote workers, and those working from home.
 I now focus on social jet lag and sleep deprivation.